Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 The GBA core supports save states, but is the only one right now.

-Save state are a complicated problem, specifically on an FPGA based systems.
 Cores need to be written from scratch to support them, as was done with the GBA core.
 At this time there are no plan to apply this to other cores, but it may happen one day.

 ## Why doesn’t this core from another repo work?
 Why is MiSTer so hard to use?